 - Support on the Windows operating system for graphics hardware rendering of maps and scenes at and below Direct3D Feature Level 9_3 has been removed.
 Version 100.9 was the last release to include support for this capability.
 Version 100.10 requires Direct3D Feature Level 10_0 minimum to enable hardware GPU rendering of maps and scenes.
 On devices with a maximum Direct3D Feature Level at or below 9_3, ArcGIS Runtime will use the DirectX component WARP to support the display of maps and scenes via software rendering.
 To determine the Direct3D Feature Level(s) supported by the hardware on a specific device, follow the instructions to Open and run DxDiag.exe, select the Display tab, and within the Drivers section refer to the Feature Level value(s) listed.

-- Support for deploying apps to iOS 12 is deprecated.
-A minimum of iOS 13 will be required at the next release.
+- Support for deploying and developing apps with macOS 10.14 Mojave is deprecated.
+A minimum of macOS Catalina 10.15 will be required at the next release.

 - Support for ArcGIS Desktop 10.x packages with ArcGIS Runtime Local Server was deprecated at version 100.9 and has now been removed.
 The next version of ArcGIS Runtime Local Server will require packages to be created with ArcGIS Pro.

 - BUG-000135039 Japanese characters are not correctly displayed in Vector Tiled Layer